-John believes that every person is entitled to the services of a hard-working lawyer who cares about each client’s case and strives for the best result, each and every time.
+John believes that every person is entitled to the services of a lawyer who cares about their case and strives for the best result, each and every time.

 John is a past President of the Lincoln County Law Association and of the Niagara Criminal Lawyers’ Association.
 He has been, and continues to be, involved with committee work for various law-related organizations including Judicial Liaison Committees, Court Process Committees, and Mental Health Committees.

 Outside of the practice of law, John spent over a decade on the Board of Youth Resources Niagara, which operated an open custody youth facility and a group home in Fonthill, Ontario.
 John was on the Board of Directors of the St. Catharines Concord Soccer Club for a number of years, including a period as President.
 John has also coached basketball with the CYO Basketball organization.
 After earning his black belt, he taught jiu jitsu for a number of years at the St. Catharines YMCA.
 John still plays soccer, basketball, and golf and has recently taken up curling.